 - 1 to 2 weeks of essential supplies, including food and cleaning items

 - continence aids, wipes, catheters, feeding tube gear to last up to a month

 If you usually get continence products from the HSE, this should continue.
 Contact your local HSE Continence Officer if you have any questions.

-Call your GP or specialist if you have any medical appointments you think are necessary.
+Call your GP or specialist if you have any questions about upcoming appointments.

 Plan a positive daily routine.
 Write the routine down and make sure that the person can understand it.